 Choir-Sung Commercial Jingles.
-During The Seventies and The Eighties, it was very common for commercial jingles to be sung by a choir of (usually middle or senior aged) men and women.
+During The '70s and The '80s, it was very common for commercial jingles to be sung by a choir of (usually middle or senior aged) men and women.
 This quickly changed once the MTV Generation came of age and the corresponding network began to seriously influence grownup advertising (it was already influencing children's advertising since about the late 1980s).
 Before long, choir-sung jingles were perceived as outdated and un-hip.
 Today, while such jingles are occasionally used in local business advertisements, most mainstream ones are performed by professional rock or pop musicians rather than choirs.
 On those rare occasions when you'll hear a choral tune in mass-market advertising, it will be done sarcastically.

 Cigarette ads on television.
 They were banned in 1970.

 In the UK they were banned in 1965, but loose tobacco and cigars were permitted to be advertised until 1991.
 Cinema ads continued up until 1999, while radio ads were permitted until 2003.

 Early on, television shows would have the ads contiguous with the show ("This portion of [name of show] brought to you by [product]", read by The Announcer).
 This format was especially common on Game Shows, which would often have the name of the product displayed somewhere on-set to boot.
 Over time, commercials took on the format that they have now.
 Though, funnily enough, with DVR and online streaming giving an option to skip commercials leading to increasingly obtrusive Product Placement, we seem to be heading that way all over again, only now, instead of the announcers, it's the fictional characters who are shilling the product, such as Michael Westen of Burn Notice actually using one of his "When you're a spy..." monologues to promote the car company that sponsored the show.

 Another possible reason for this is that home appliances were generally marketed towards housewives and stay-at-home mothers during daytime television.
 Today, with more women going into the workplace, this market has significantly diminished.
 Many appliances are now also cheaper, and in line with electronics, are marketed as disposable goods that can easily be replaced rather than a 30-year investment.

 Ditto to Ditech.
 In the early-2000's, their commercials with "Ned The Incompetent Loan Officer" were seen as hilarious and made the phrase "Lost another loan to Ditech" a Memetic Mutation.
 Later, Ditech and other companies such as Countrywide who had ubiquitous advertising in the subprime days were shamed off the air (and in many cases, out of business) for their terrible loan standards which caused the 2008 mortgage crisis.